valerionew/unisolder-notes/README.md

 This is just an RJ11 vertical connector.
 I found that Molex 95522-2667 fits perfectly.

 ### Iron connector
-If you don't want to keep the orignal connector from your iron, I've used and I suggest:
+If you don't want to keep the original connector from your iron, I've used and I suggest:
 Socket: **LUMBERG KFV 81**
 Plug: **LUMBERG 0332 08-1**